21 Books to Read During Mental Health Awareness Month

-May is Mental Health Month and we find that books can often help us talk about difficult topics – so here are 10 books to help you start a conversation.
+May is Mental Health Awareness Month and we find that books can not only help us understand or sympathize, but can often help us talk about difficult topics.
+Here are 21 books to add to your reading list and help start a conversation.

 16-year-old Solomon hasn’t left his house in three years: He’s agoraphobic.
 When Lisa and Clark enter his life, Solomon’s journey into love, tragedy, and the need for connection reveals the different ways in which we hide ourselves from the world.